-In the formula as mentioned above, “E” is termed as Modulus of Elasticity.
+In the formula mentioned above, “E” is termed as the modulus of elasticity.

-We can write the expression for Modulus of Elasticity using the above equation as,
+We can write the expression for the modulus of elasticity using the above equation as,

 E = (F*L) / (A * δL)

-So we can define modulus of Elasticity as the ratio of normal stress to longitudinal strain.
+So, we can define the modulus of elasticity as the ratio of normal stress to longitudinal strain.

 Unit of Modulus of Elasticity

-The unit of normal Stress is Pascal, and longitudinal strain has no unit.
-Because longitudinal strain is the ratio of change in length to the original length.
-So the unit of Modulus of Elasticity is same as of Stress, and it is Pascal (Pa).
-We use most commonly Megapascals (MPa) and Gigapascals (GPa) to measure the modulus of Elasticity.
+The unit of normal stress is Pascal, and longitudinal strain has no unit because it is the ratio of change in length to the original length.
+So, the unit of modulus of elasticity is the same as of stress, and it is Pascal (Pa).
+Most commonly, we use Megapascals (MPa) and Gigapascals (GPa) to measure the modulus of elasticity.

 1 MPa = Pa